Light Heart Lash: The Story Behind Madison Morris’ Lash Empire

-We had the absolute pleasure of sitting down with Madison Morris, the powerhouse behind Light Heart Lash, to pick her brain on the journey, the grit, and the glow-up behind one of the most beloved lash brands in the industry.
-From humble beginnings to building a full-scale lash empire, Madison shares the raw, behind-the-scenes answers to the questions every lash artist wants to know.
+We had the absolute pleasure of sitting down with Madison Morris, the powerhouse behind Light Heart Lash, to uncover the journey, the grit, and the glow-up behind one of the most respected lash brands in the industry.
+From humble beginnings to building a global lash empire, this is the story every lash artist needs to hear.

 From Boat Dreams to Lash Empire: The Story of Madison Morris & Light Heart